-After extraction, all sediment samples (including those in the initial treatment) were dried and acid-fumigated for 48 hours to remove remaining citrate and bicarbonate (Harris et al., 2001).
+After extraction and rinsing, all sediment samples (including those in the initial treatment) were dried and acid-fumigated for 48 hours to remove remaining citrate and bicarbonate (Harris et al., 2001).
 Samples were then run on a CN analyzer (Elementar VarioMax, Ronkonkoma, NY, USA) to determine the amount of OC per unit mass of sediment.
-We adjusted sediment mass to account for Fe loss during control and reduction treatments.
+In these calculations, we adjusted sediment mass to account for Fe loss during control and reduction treatments (Lewis et al., 2022; Lewis, Schreiber et al., 2022; Peter and Sobek, 2018; Text S1).
 The amount of OC removed with Fe reduction (CBD-extractable OC) was calculated as the difference between the OC content of the control and reduction samples and expressed as a percentage of the initial OC content of the sediment.